relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/Notes/08 - Cisco Enterprise Networking Management Platforms and APIs.md

     -   The Network Device Detail Intent API retrieves detailed information about devices.
 Different parameters can be passed to limit the scope of the information returned by the API, such as timestamp, MAC address, and UUID.
 Besides all the detailed information you can retrieve for all the devices in the network, you can also add, delete, update, or sync specified devices.
     -   The Client Health Intent API returns overall client health information for both wired and wireless clients.
     -   The Client Detail Intent API returns detailed information about a single client.
--   **Site MAnagement category**:  This category helps provision enterprise networks with zero-touch deployments and manage the activation and distribution of software images in the network:
+-   **Site Management category**:  This category helps provision enterprise networks with zero-touch deployments and manage the activation and distribution of software images in the network:
     -   The Site Profile Intent API gives you the option to provision NFV and ENCS devices as well as retrieve the status of the provisioning activities.
     -   The Software Image Management (SWIM) API enables you to completely manage the lifecycle of software images running within a network in an automated fashion.
 With this API, you can retrieve information about available software images, import images into Cisco DNA Center, distribute images to devices, and activate software images that have been deployed to devices.
     -   The Plug and Play (PnP) API enables you to manage all PnP-related workflows.
 With this API, you can create, update, and delete PnP workflows and PnP server profiles, claim and unclaim devices, add and remote virtual accounts, and retrieve information about all PnP-related tasks.